fisodd/www-fisodd-com/content/post/right-place.rst

 this time helping commodity servers (high volume, low cost, x86-based servers) showcase their value proposition versus the existing minicomputers.
-Where we had been proving standard Unix could overtake the proprietary systems, now I was involved in showing that Linux and Microsoft's Windows Server were just as capable and a whole lot cheaper |--| matching the performance results was easy, the hard work was in stripping marketing claims down to bare facts and then reassembling a clearer picture of the real costs.
+Where we had been proving standard Unix could overtake the proprietary systems, now now our challenge was showing that Linux and Microsoft's Windows Server were just as capable and a whole lot cheaper |--| matching the performance results was relatively easy, the harder task was stripping marketing claims down to bare facts and then reassembling a clearer picture of the real costs.
-Once again, we were successful in proving the underdog could win, and again the marketplace transformed the industry.
+Once again, with tactical analysis and robust engineering, we were successful in proving the underdog could win, and again our marketplace transformed the industry.

 By the time that commodity servers had taken the drama out of the competitive performance arena, I took a chance to leave HP and go to Intel